stephanlensky/focus-api/README.md

 # Focus Student Information System API

 A simple RESTful Flask server to retrieve and parse pages from the Focus for Schools Student Information System (SIS).
 Although it was created for the [Academy for Science and Design](http://www.asdnh.org/), this service should work for any school running the Focus SIS (see [supporting additional schools](#supporting-additional-schools) for details).
-The project is currently still in early development, so there are a bunch of bugs and the module does not yet have an installer.

 **Complete**